vegetablejuiceftw/voxel-game-engine-prototype/README.md

     Right click to add and left click to remove voxels.
     Scroll to change affected area size.

-    To spawn (many) sheep: 1
+    To spawn a herd sheep: 1
     To spawn wolf: 2
     To spawn human: 3

-    Scroll click to set target for human.
+    Scroll click to set the target for human.

     Toggle pause npc:  - or F11 key
     Change debug mode: + or F12 key